sanko/FFI-SDL3.pm/README.md

 listing each of them alphabetically.

 The convention for naming hints is `SDL_HINT_X`, where `SDL_X` is the environment variable that can be used to override the default.
+You may import those recognised by SDL2 with the [`:hints`](https://metacpan.org/pod/SDL2%3A%3AEnum#hints) tag.

 In general these hints are just that - they may or may not be supported or applicable on any given platform, but they provide a way for an application or